lucasm/findto/README.md

 ## Sources

-All sources (search services and data from external APIs) available on Findto are chosen by the criteria:
+All the search sources available on Findto are chosen by the criteria:

 1. Service popularity
 1. Service open access
-1. Service legally commited to respect privacy and copyright
+1. Service legally committed to respecting privacy and copyright

 For more details, check [Wiki](https://github.com/lucasm/findto/wiki).